Global supply chains are rarely viewed through a human lens.

 Six months in, deadlines were slipping.

-Case Study: What Was Actually Happening
+What Was Actually Happening

 The answer wasn't simple — and that's the point.

-How was the contract interpreted?
-Were the terms fixed commitments or a flexible framework for further discussion?
 Were the timelines realistic within the local operational context — or were they built around U.S. production cycles?

 Was this a supply chain failure — or a failure to understand the cultural operating system the supply chain was running on?

-Culture: What the Questions Reveal
+Culture: What these Questions Reveal

 That is the hidden cost of ignoring it.